astropy/ci-helpers/README.md

   version number, that version is installed.
 If set to ``stable``, install the latest stable version of Numpy.
-If set to ``prerelease``, the pre-release version of Numpy gets installed if there is any, otherwise the build exits and passes on travis without running the tests.
+If set to ``prerelease``, the pre-release version of Numpy gets installed if there is any, otherwise the build exits and passes on Travis without running the tests.

 * ``$ASTROPY_VERSION``: if set to ``dev`` or ``development``, the latest developer version of Astropy is installed, along with Cython and jinja2,